 Time waits for nobody.
-This quote can help bring some clarity into your life, especially if you are caring for an aging parent or loved one.
+This quote can help clarify your life, especially if you care for an aging parent or loved one.

 As days go by, you may start noticing that your aging parent or family member needs more and more help to go about their day-to-day life.
 This is inevitable, as aging is associated with various physical and psychological challenges that must be addressed accordingly as time passes.